Ramanujan Coverings of Graphs: Introduction

-In this paper, we generalize the result of \cite{MSS13} to coverings of every degree: \begin{thm} Every connected, loopless graph has a one-sided Ramanujan $r$-covering for every $r$. \end{thm} In fact, this result holds also for graphs with loops, as long as they are regular (Proposition \ref{prop:regular graphs with loops}), so the only obstruction is irregular graphs with loops.
+In fact, this result holds also for graphs with loops, as long as they are regular (Proposition \ref{prop:regular graphs with loops}), so the only obstruction is irregular graphs with loops.
 We stress that throughout this paper, all statements involving graphs hold not only for simple graphs, but also for graphs with multiple edges.
 Unless otherwise stated, the results also hold for graphs with loops.